fcollf/DayPlannerUI/README.md

 ## Customizing Element Views

-`DayPlannerView` empowers you with the flexibility to fully customize the presentation of each element, allowing you to control not just the colors, but the entire layout and interactivity of your events or tasks.
+`DayPlannerView` allows you to fully customize the presentation of each element, letting you to control not just the colors, but the entire layout and interactivity of your events or tasks.
 This customization is achieved through the `ElementBuilder` closure, which you provide when initializing your `DayPlannerView`.
 The `ElementBuilder enables you to define precisely how each element in the planner should be visualized.